Prof. Ghislain Deslandes reviews a book on leadership where self-honesty, concern for others and generosity in leadership are all “bullshit”.

 Sustainability has become a key driver for a university’s reputation.
-Yet, “teaching sustainability as well as further societal skills, will not be enough,” says Andreas Kaplan, Dean of ESCP Berlin.
+Yet, “teaching sustainability as well as further societal skills, will not be enough,” says Andreas Kaplan, professor of marketing.

 Do you find yourself asking, what exactly IS the circular economy?
 Take a “Look’Around” the subject with a collection of articles from the ESCP Deloitte Chair.

 At only age 22, Elias is committed to decrypting some of society’s most daunting questions, from economics to the evolution of the pandemic.
 Some might call him a “disseminator of knowledge.”